MR-Scout: Automated Synthesis of Metamorphic Relations from Existing Test Cases: Data Availability and Statement

-\textbf{Statement of AI Tool Usage.} During the paper writing, we used Grammarly~\cite{grammarly} and ChatGPT~\cite{chatGPT} to check grammar. \begin{acks} We would like to thank the anonymous reviewers for their insightful comments and suggestions.
+\begin{acks} We would like to thank the anonymous reviewers for their insightful comments and suggestions.
 This work is supported by the National Science Foundation of China (Grant No. \code{61932021}), the Hong Kong Research Grant Council/General Research Fund (Grant No. \code{16207120}), and the Hong Kong Research Grant Council/Research Impact Fund (Grant No. \code{R5034-18}). \end{acks}